seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 A soldier and his horse.

 **CLEOPATRA**
-What is’t you say?
+What is't you say?

 **DOMITIUS ENOBARBUS**
 Your presence needs must puzzle Antony;
 Take from his heart, take from his brain,
-from’s time,
+from's time,
 What should not then be spared.
 He is already
-Traduced for levity; and ’tis said in Rome
+Traduced for levity; and 'tis said in Rome
 That Photinus an eunuch and your maids
 Manage this war.

 **CLEOPATRA**
 Sink Rome, and their tongues rot
 That speak against us!
-A charge we bear i’ the war,
+A charge we bear i' the war,
 And, as the president of my kingdom, will
 Appear there for a man.
 Speak not against it:
 I will not stay behind.